 Pompositticut Farm Day Camp is a co-ed camp for children ages 4-15.
-Situated on a farm, PFDC Inc. offers Red Cross Swimming Lessons, English Horseback Riding, Nature Activities, Archery, Sports, Arts and Crafts, “Project Soar”, and Theater,-Dance -Music.
+Situated on a picturesque and historic farm, PFDC Inc. offers Red Cross Swimming Lessons, English Horseback Riding, Nature Activities, Archery, Sports, Creative Arts, Ropes Adventure Course “Project Soar”, and Theater,-Dance -Music.
 Every summer we encourage applicants to apply as PFDC seeks to provide the best staff and positive educational experiences.
 Accepting applications are available in all areas.
 Each Head Instructor is responsible for planning the daily activities and set-up for each lesson.
-This Instructor will conduct 45-minute classes aided by a Co-Instructor.
-Some specialized activities will require a second assistant and/or teen, Jr. Leader.
-Each camper group will contain up to 12 children of approximately the same age, with all groups having Jr. Leaders assigned for additional assistance.
+This Instructor will conduct a creative and engaging 40-minute class.
+Some specialized activities will require multiple instructors.
+Each campground will contain 12 campers of approximately the same age, a teen Jr. Leader, and a group supervisor.

 PFDC seeks to employ people for full sessions during the camp season.
 Please keep the following dates in mind as you apply.

 Below are the seasonal job descriptions.
 If you have any questions, please call the camp office at 978-562-0968 or email firstname.lastname@example.org.
 Pompositticut Farm Day Camp Inc. provides its campers 7 daily activities.
 Each activity has different “teams” of staff.
 At PFDC Inc. your title is given to you in accordance with your experience and background for pay determination only.
-We are all considered a part of a “team”.
+We are all considered part of a “team”.

 Summer Job Descriptions

 Minimum age requirement is 21 years old, with 4 years work experience at PFDC Inc. or some other child care or camp facility.
-The Assistant Director executes the program set by the director.
+The management positions execute the programs set by the founder.
 He/she will be responsible for overseeing the daily operations of all the camp activities.
-This person is the direct liaison between the campers, staff, parents and the Director.
+This person is the direct liaison between the campers, staff, parents, Directors, and founder.
 He/she is the head of the staff hierarchy.
 He/she must be a decision-maker, a peacemaker, and a role model to both the staff and the campers.
 Even though your age may be close to your co-workers, you must be capable of giving direction and assistance in the instruction of the different activities.
 He/she must be a determined, focused individual who recognizes the importance of the responsibility.
 The duties of this person are, “Whatever it takes!”
-The applicant must be a versatile person who could teach any of the seven activities, should the situation arise that the instructor could not fulfill his/her duties.
-CPR and Standard First Aid are preferred.
-Please attach a photocopy of any certification with your current application for employment.
+The applicant must be a versatile person who could teach any of the seven activities should the situation arise that the instructor could not fulfill his/her duties.
+CPR and Standard First Aid are required and lifeguard training provided.
+Please attach a photocopy of any certifications with your current application for employment.
 A resume is also suggested.
 Pay will be based on experience.

 The coordinator of this program will be responsible only for children ages 4-6 who participate in our 7 daily activities.
 Although you will be assisted by other activity heads, you will be responsible for designing and planning projects for each activity, including a closing ceremony performance, for each of the four sessions.
 Minimum age is 20, with at least 2 years of college level coursework in Early Child Development and/or relevant work experience.
 Necessary personal attributes include patience, creativity, a sense of humor, the ability to be flexible and spontaneous, and the energy and enthusiasm to motivate and captivate this young group of campers, for many of whom this will be their first structured group experience.
 The coordinator must be stridently safety conscious, especially during the activities of Horseback Riding and Swimming.
 Knowledge of child development stages is imperative to develop and oversee the curriculum for the 12 children in this specific group.

-Project Soar is a carefully designed challenge course created from poles, ropes, tires, ladders and boards which encourage games for the mind and not necessarily the athlete.
+Project Soar is a carefully designed challenge course created from poles, ropes, ladders and boards which encourage games for the mind and not necessarily the athlete.
 Each highly qualified instructor will work with the children on a one-to-one basis as well as with the group.
 The structure of the curriculum is designed to reinforce important skills of confidence, individual empowerment, balance and a challenge for great personal success.
 The instructor must have previous knowledge of adventure programming.
 Currently the course has 3 zip lines, a 30 ft. high wire, 8 ft. low wire burma, a cargo net climb with zip platform, Jacobs Ladder, trolley trains, trust fall platforms, balance beams, 40 ft. ladder, Multi-Vine, firecracker ladder, Foxtails, vertical climbing pen, hanging knot rope climb, Duo-Dangle, Banana’s Bridge, Islands in the Sky and the Circuit.
 The Circuit is an eight element static line adventure.
 Although currently there is no national or state certification to instruct Project Soar, PFDC Inc. requires extensive knowledge of belaying, climbing equipment, ropes and knots.
 Proof of background is required (Outward Bound, Project Adventure, military).
 Hired applicants are encouraged to acquire professional development in addition to pre-camp training, for which PFDC Inc. will provide on course training at Pompositticut will be under the direction of a Level 1 ACCT Practitioner.

 Creative Arts Instructor